Skip to content

 This pattern is useful if even need to return a file or multipart form data.

-Return a single file
+Return a file

 typescript